Aqueous Part Washers

 When the cleaning solution is saturated with grime, dirt, and other contaminants, it cannot be filtered or cleaned since the amount of grease and oil in the solution is greater than the grease to be cleaned.
 A skimmer or sludge scraper can reduce the problem but will not completely remove the need to clean out the parts washer tank.

-A main component of a parts washer is the type of solvent or cleaner it uses.
-Which cleaner is used depends on the parts to be cleaned and the method being used since solvents for immersion cleaners are quite different than ones for ultrasonic and spray parts washers.
+A main component of a parts washer is the type of chemical or detergent that is used to do the cleaning.
+Which one is used depends on the parts to be cleaned and the method since chemicals and detergents for immersion cleaners are different from ones for ultrasonic and spray parts washers.

 Washing parts is a complex process that uses specially designed materials that can remove the grease, grime, oil, chemicals, and soil from high volume parts production.
 With the rise in environmental concerns, manufacturers are using biodegradable ingredients, as seen in the image of the detergent below from TEMCO.

-Oil eater solvents are an effective method for cleaning industrial parts and acts as a degreaser that does not contain acid.
+Oil eater detergents are an effective method for cleaning industrial parts and acts as a degreaser that does not contain acid.

-Water based solvents are pH neutral, nontoxic, non irritating, and nonflammable high quality parts cleaners and can be used with a bioremediating system.
+Water based detergents are pH neutral, nontoxic, non irritating, and nonflammable high quality parts cleaners and can be used with a bioremediating system.

 Detergents are for aqueous parts washers and are designed to be used in jet sprayers and power washers.
 To be the most effective, detergent solvents have a defoamer that floats on top of the washing solution surface to prevent foaming.